-- We will review Your Appeal as follows: - We will review Your Appeal and send you a written decision of your appeal within a reasonable period of time appropriate to the circumstances, but in no event later

-If We deny Your Appeal, Our Adverse Benefit Determination notice will tell You why We denied Your Appeal and will include information regarding any further process, including external review, that may be available to You.
+- We will review Your Appeal as follows: - We will review Your Appeal and send You a written decision of Your appeal within a reasonable period of time appropriate to the circumstances, but in no event later than 30 days from the date that We receive Your request for Our review at that level unless We inform You otherwise in advance. - If We deny Your Appeal, Our Adverse Benefit Determination notice will tell You why We denied Your Appeal and will include information regarding any further process, including external review, that may be available to You.